ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

     - Phish detected post-delivery ZAP (Phish ZAP)
     - Manual e-mail investigations (using Threat Explorer)

+- **Phase 2 (second half of 2019)**: Several new playbooks and playbook improvements:
+    - Compromised user
-- **Phase 2 (second half of 2019)**: Several new playbooks and playbook improvements, plus the option for security administrators to configure security playbooks to take some actions automatically without administrative interaction.
+    - The option for security administrators to configure security playbooks to take some actions automatically without administrative interaction

 ### Playbooks include investigation and recommendations